semprag/semprag.github.io/basics.md

 There is no limit to the number of authors you can have.
 Each use of `\spauthor{}` should be separated by `\AND`.

 The optional argument to `\author` (inside square brackets) is what appears in the header on subsequent pages.
-If you have more than three authors, use ``Lastname et al.''
+If you have more than three authors, use "Murphy et al." (where Murphy is the last name of the first author).

 ## Keywords